Teuton-Roy/JobApplication/README.md

 ## ``` How does process work? ```
     Spring Boot internally uses [Cloud Native Buildpacks] to create a docker image without the need of a dockerfile.
 ### Cloud Native Buildpacks:
-    specification created by cloud nating computing foundation(CNCF) which is design to container from the Source code without a need of dockerfile.
+    specification created by cloud nating computing foundation(CNCF) which is design to create container image from the Source code without a need of dockerfile.